The Price of Agency

 Upstream of Law

 Evil is intentional harm caused by an agent — an agent knowingly acting to reduce another agent’s viable futures.
 The definition was earned earlier, and it matters here for what it locates.
 Evil does not live in statutes or their violation.
-It arises upstream of law, in the places where agents are made: preference structures, identities, beliefs, incentives, commitments.
-By the time evil issues in an act, everything that made it evil has already happened.
+Its intention arises upstream of law, in preference structures, identities, beliefs, incentives, and commitments.
+By the time harm issues in an act, that formation and intention are already in place; the act supplies the material setback that completes the definition.

 Law operates downstream.
 It can respond to harmful action once it occurs; it can contain an ongoing threat.
 What it cannot do is reach backward into intention without extending coercion into the domain of thought.
 A framework concerned with the boundaries of force is answering a deliberately constrained question — under what conditions may one agent override another’s agency? — and it stays silent about motives, values, and character not because they don’t matter but because it refuses to claim jurisdiction over them.
 That silence is routinely read as inadequacy.
 It is a refusal to conflate governance with moral authorship.